 Respondent is presumed to have correctly determined the value of the property at issue, and Petitioner bears the burden of proving otherwise.

-Here, Petitioner contends that Respondent should deduct the entire \$1.6 billion wildfire capital expenditures from its HCLD value indicator because Petitioner is not allowed to earn a rate of return on the expenditures, and a prospective buyer would not pay for a \$1.6 billion capital expenditure that produces zero return.33 Petitioner also argues that if the capital expenditures are not included in the rate base, it should be removed from the HCLD value indicator.
-However, Respondent explains that the HCLD approach for property tax appraisal purposes differs from the rate base as established by the regulatory agency, and that the capital expenditures have value as Petitioner spent \$1.6 billion to purchase assets from which Petitioner will earn a return of the expenditures through depreciation and a return on the expenditures through the reimbursement of interest paid for debt service.
-Respondent additionally contends that since AB 1054 prohibits Petitioner from earning an equity return on this capital expenditure but does not prohibit it from earning a return of or a debt return on its capital expenses: by calculating the present value of the income using a discount rate that excludes the equity portion of the capitalization rate, reflecting that Petitioner will not receive a return on the investment, but properly leaves the rate for return of its capital expenditure, which Petitioner will receive the benefit of.
-Respondent noted this calculation resulted in an approximately \$711 million reduction to the HCLD value indicator, which was already reflected in Petitioner's 2023 Board-adopted unitary value.
+Petitioner contends that Respondent should deduct the entire \$1.6 billion wildfire capital expenditures from its HCLD value indicator because Petitioner is not allowed to earn a rate of return on the expenditures, and a prospective buyer would not pay for a \$1.6 billion capital expenditure that produces zero return.
+Petitioner also argues that if the capital expenditures are not included in the rate base, they should be removed from the HCLD value indicator.
+However, Respondent explains that the HCLD approach for property tax appraisal purposes differs from rate base, and that the capital expenditures have value as Petitioner spent \$1.6 billion to purchase assets from which Petitioner will earn a return of the expenditures through depreciation and a return on the expenditures through the reimbursement of interest paid for debt service.
+Respondent additionally contends that since AB 1054 prohibits Petitioner from earning an equity return on this capital expenditure but does not prohibit it from earning a return of or a debt return on its capital expenditure, Respondent has already adjusted the HCLD value indicator appropriately: by calculating the present value of the income using a discount rate that excludes the equity portion of the capitalization rate, reflecting that Petitioner will not receive a return on the investment, but properly leaving the rate for return of its capital expenditure, which Petitioner will receive.
+Respondent noted this calculation resulted in an approximately \$736 million reduction to the HCLD value indicator, which was already reflected in Petitioner's 2024 Board-adopted unitary value.
+Accordingly, we concur with Respondent and find that Petitioner has not proven error within Respondent's HCLD calculation.